-Every state has a federally funded vocational rehabilitation (VR) program to help people with disabilities, like vision loss, learn new skills and return to work.
+Each state has a federally funded vocational rehabilitation (VR) program to help people with disabilities (like vision loss) learn new skills and return to work.
 Many state VR programs have services designed for people who are blind or have low vision (B/LV).
-The state receives federal funds from the Rehabilitation Services Administration to provide these services at the local level.
-This is not welfare or public assistance.
-It is a program to help people keep their job or return to work at a new job and become more independent.
+This is not welfare.
+It is a program to help people keep their job or find a new one and be more independent.

-If you reach out to VR for services, you will first undergo an assessment to determine your skills and abilities.
-Then, you will be assigned a VR counselor who will help you create a plan to either return to work or maintain your current job.
-Your plan might include vocational training; learning adaptive skills; or learning to use assistive technology (AT), like computers with speech output or screen magnification.
+If you start VR services, your skills and abilities will be evaluated.
+Then, a VR counselor will help you make a plan to get a new job or stay at your current job.
+Your plan might include vocational training; learning new adaptive skills; or learning to use assistive technology, like computers with speech output or screen magnification.

-After you finish your rehabilitation and training, VR staff will help you get ready for the job seeking process.
-When appropriate, VR staff will identify and work with potential employers to help them understand how job candidates with B/LV can perform a job.
-VR staff will help you develop your interviewing skills, resume-writing skills, and any other preparation you need before meeting with a potential employer.
-Some VR agencies have a staff member, known as a job developer, who helps with the process of resume writing, job seeking, and preparing for interviews.
+After you finish rehabilitation and training, VR staff will help you look for a job.
+VR staff can find and work with potential employers to help them learn how workers with B/LV can do a job.
+VR staff will also help you get ready for job interviews.
+Some VR agencies have a specific staff member who helps with writing resumes, looking for jobs, and preparing for interviews.

-View the list on our website to find a VR office in your state or search the internet using the name of your state and the term “Vocational Rehabilitation Services.”
+View this list to find a VR office in your state or search the internet using the name of your state and the term “Vocational Rehabilitation Services.”

 Low Vision Services

-If your vision cannot be improved with normal glasses or contacts, an eye doctor may refer you for a special eye examination called a “low vision evaluation.”
-A low vision evaluation is different from getting an exam to determine if you need glasses.
-It focuses on functionality and on making the best use of remaining vision.
-During this evaluation, a low vision specialist will use charts to check your visual acuity.
-Often people with the same condition and visual acuity actually see very differently and have different visual functional capabilities.
-The low vision specialist will try to identify these differences and find ways to maximize your visual functioning.
+During this exam, a low vision specialist will use charts to check your visual acuity.
+People with the same condition and visual acuity may see differently and have different visual abilities.
+The low vision specialist will look for these differences and find ways to maximize your visual functioning.

-A low vision exam will not restore your vision to where it was before, but with the use of magnification devices and various strategies, it can help you function better with your remaining vision.
-Some people experience a big improvement, others a small improvement.
-If you feel a low vision exam might benefit you, ask your eye doctor or VR counselor to refer you to a low vision specialist who can perform the exam.
-Some eye doctors may not make this referral, but VR can arrange for these services if they are appropriate.
+A low vision exam will not return your vision to where it was before, but by using magnification tools and visual strategies, you can learn to use your remaining vision better.
+Some people have a big improvement, others a small one.
+If you think a low vision exam might help you, ask your eye doctor or VR counselor to refer you to a low vision specialist for the exam.

 Orientation and Mobility Training

-Orientation and mobility (O&M) is an area of instruction that involves the ability of a B/LV person to move safely through an environment with dignity and confidence.
-Orientation describes a person's understanding of where he or she is in space and helps a person find his or her way through an environment to a destination.
-Orientation includes the understanding of directionality (north, south, east, and west) and comprehension of the intricacies of an environment.
+Orientation and mobility (O&M) skills have to do with the ability of a B/LV person to get around safely and confidently.
+Orientation is a person's sense of where they are in space and how a person finds their way to a destination.
+It includes understanding directionality (north, south, east, and west) and the details of a place.
 Orientation answers the questions, “Where am I?”, “Where am I going?”, and “How am I going to get there?”

-Mobility refers to a person’s ability to move safely and comfortably through an environment.
-Traditionally, people with B/LV have used human guides, dog guides, or white canes to help with mobility.
+Mobility is a person’s ability to move safely through an environment.
+People with B/LV often use human guides, dog guides, or white canes to help with mobility.
 Mobility answers the question, “How am I going to safely get where I want to go?”

-Electronic travel aids or wayfinding devices can help individuals with B/LV safely travel through complex and unfamiliar environments.
+Electronic travel aids or wayfinding tools can also help people with B/LV safely travel through complex or unfamiliar environments.
 These include devices like GPS systems, laser canes, and audible streetlights.

 Blind or Vision Rehabilitation Services

-Known by several different names, instructional services to help people adjust to vision loss are provided by vision rehabilitation therapists (VRTs).
-These specialists may also be referred to as rehabilitation teachers, independent living instructors, or braille instructors.
-VRTs provide instruction in compensatory skills and assistive technology that enable people with B/LV live safe, productive, and independent lives.
-VRTs also work in areas that enhance the career opportunities, independent living, and educational development of B/LV people, and they may work in either center- or home-based settings.
+Vision rehabilitation therapists (VRTs) help people adjust to vision loss.
+These specialists may also be called rehabilitation teachers, independent living instructors, or braille instructors.
+VRTs teach skills and assistive technology use to help people with B/LV live safe and independent lives.
+VRTs also work to improve job opportunities, independent living, and education for B/LV people.
+They work in either center- or home-based settings.

 - Communication: braille, handwriting, recording skills, use of electronic reading systems, use of assistive technology, computer access technology

-- Personal management: grooming, hygiene, clothing organization, medical measurement, socialization skills
+- Personal management: grooming, hygiene, organizing clothes, measuring medications, socializing skills

 - Home management: organization and labeling, repair and home maintenance, budgeting, record keeping

-- Activities of daily living: cooking, cleaning, shopping, safety, money organization and management
+- Daily living: cooking, cleaning, shopping, safety, money organization and management

-- Psychosocial aspects of blindness and low vision: adjustment and acceptance of vision loss
+- Psychosocial aspects of B/LV: adjustment to and acceptance of vision loss

-- Medical management: assessment and instruction regarding adaptive medical equipment, medicine identification and organization
+- Medical management: assessment and instruction for adaptive medical equipment, medicine identification and organization

 - Basic O&M skills: sighted guide, safety techniques

-If you would like to learn more about vision rehabilitation or blind services, visit the VisionAware website, which focuses on independent living for B/LV individuals.
+To learn more about vision rehabilitation or blind services, visit the VisionAware website, which focuses on independent living for B/LV people